Introduction

 In Parts One and Two, we discovered a sobering truth about Coulomb matrix eigenvalues: while they work perfectly for simple molecules like butane, they struggle to distinguish constitutional isomers as molecular complexity increases.

 Can supervised learning extract hidden patterns that clustering couldn’t find?
-Maybe the mathematical structure is there, but requires guidance to discover.
-This is our final test of whether we can truly “hear the shape of a molecule” from eigenvalue signatures.
+Perhaps the mathematical structure exists but requires guidance to discover.
+This is our final test of whether we can truly “hear the shape of a molecule” from eigenvalue signatures, inspired by the original work “Can One Hear the Shape of a Molecule (from its Coulomb Matrix Eigenvalues)?”

 I’ll focus on two baseline approaches from the original paper: k-nearest neighbors and logistic regression.
-These represent fundamentally different learning paradigms—one memorizes patterns, the other learns linear boundaries—giving us insight into what types of structure might exist in the eigenvalue space.
+These represent fundamentally different learning paradigms—one memorizes patterns, the other learns linear boundaries—giving us insight into what types of structure might exist in eigenvalue space.

 import re